NeloferArj/HikingTrailReviewApp/README.md

 nodemon app.js
 ```

-5. Open your web browser and visit `http://localhost:4200` to access the Yelp clone app.
+5. Open your web browser and visit `http://localhost:4200` to access the app.

 ## Folder Structure